jswayne12/NLP_Twitter_News_Media_Project/README.md

 starting with data collection up to NLP processes, but one can simply choose the process as they need them.
 - When transferring over into a jupyter notebook, one can use a modified version of the code given in data_viz.py.
 The modification would revolve around eliminating the OOP aspects and setting the methods as simply functions within the notebook.
-  (Examples of this can be seen in the notebooks published before.)
+  (Examples of this can be seen in the notebooks published before .)